Cannabis Business Tax

 If it is determined through the true-up process that the annual minimum tax has not been met through quarterly payments, then the Tax Collector's office will send an invoice to the cannabis business for the remaining balance due.
 The balance due must be paid by the due date on the invoice to avoid additional fees.

-Cannabis businesses must submit a Cannabis Business Tax Quarterly Return by the due date each quarter, even if no sales occurred.
+Cannabis Business Tax Quarterly Returns must be submitted by the due date each quarter, even if no sales occurred.

 In accordance with Ordinance 2456, when taxes are not paid on or before the due date penalties and interest are applied as follows: